History of taxation in the United Kingdom: Gladstone and Disraeli

 The second half of the 19th century was dominated by two politicians – Benjamin Disraeli and William Ewart Gladstone.

 A Conservative, Disraeli opposed Peel's repeal of the Corn Laws (which had inflated the price of imported grain to support home farmers).
 He was three times Chancellor of the Exchequer and twice Prime Minister.

 Formerly a Conservative, Gladstone supported the repeal of the Corn Laws and moved to the opposition (Whigs, and from 1868 Liberals).
-He was four times Chancellor and four times Prime Minister – his final term starting at age 82.
+He was four times Chancellor and four times Prime Minister – his final term starting when he was aged 82.

-Disraeli and Gladstone agreed about little, although both promised to repeal income tax at the 1874 General Election.
-Disraeli won – the tax stayed.
+Disraeli and Gladstone agreed about little, although both promised to repeal income tax at the 1874 general election.
+Disraeli won, and the tax remained.

 Gladstone spoke for nearly five hours introducing his 1853 Budget.
-He outlined plans for phasing out income tax over seven years (which the Crimean War was to upset), of extending the tax to Ireland, and introduced tax deductions for expenses 'wholly, exclusively and necessarily' incurred in the performance of an office – including keeping and maintaining a horse for work purposes.
-The 1853 Budget speech included a review of the history of the tax and its place in society, it is regarded as one of the most memorable ever made.
+He outlined plans for phasing out income tax over seven years (which the Crimean War was to upset), of extending the tax to Ireland, and introduced tax deductions for expenses "wholly, exclusively and necessarily" incurred in the performance of an office – including keeping and maintaining a horse for work purposes.
+The 1853 Budget speech included a review of the history of the tax and its place in society; it is regarded as one of the most memorable speeches ever made.

-With the Whigs defeated in 1858, Disraeli returned as Chancellor and in his Budget speech described income tax as 'unjust, unequal and inquisitorial' and 'to continue for a limited time on the distinct understanding that it should ultimately be repealed'.
+With the Whigs defeated in 1858, Disraeli returned as Chancellor and in his Budget speech described income tax as "unjust, unequal and inquisitorial" and "to continue for a limited time on the distinct understanding that it should ultimately be repealed".
 But the Conservatives return to power was short-lived.
 From 1859 to 1866, the Whigs were back with Viscount Palmerston as Prime Minister and Gladstone as Chancellor.

 Gladstone had set 1860 as the year for the repeal of income tax, and his Budget that year was eagerly awaited.
-Ill health caused it to be delayed and for his speech to be shortened to four hours.
+Ill-health caused it to be delayed and for his speech to be shortened to four hours.
 But he had to tell the House of Commons that he had no choice but to renew the tax.
 The hard fact was that it raised £10 million a year, and government expenditure had increased by £14 million since 1853 to £70 million (these figures should be multiplied by 50 for a modern equivalent).